 About

-Reel Kinetic Media is a cinematic sports production studio.
+Reel Kinetic Media is a cinematic sports & action production studio.

 We create premium sports films, athlete spotlights, and brand content using Netflix-approved cinema cameras and high-end cinema lenses — backed by real-world experience across NCAA Division I athletics, Olympic-qualifying competition, and professional film featurettes for Blu-ray releases.